 \textbf{Post-processing methods} Some methods improve NMS to better combine detection results.
-Liu \textit{et al.} \cite{Liu_AdaptiveNMS_CVPR_2019} applied a dynamic suppression threshold to an instance based on the target density.
-Yang \textit{et al.} \cite{Yang_SGNMS_arXiv_2019} developed bounding-box-level Semantics-Geometry Embedding (SGE) to distinguish two heavily-overlapping boxes by combining detection results.
-Huang \textit{et al.} \cite{Huang_PBM_CVPR_2020} proposed R$^2$NMS, which uses the IoU between the visible regions to determine whether or not the two full-body boxes overlap.
-Stewart \textit{et al.} \cite{Stewart_EEP_CVPR_2016} built a trainable end-to-end network to directly predict the objects without post-processing.
-Wang \textit{et al.} \cite{Wang_S3D_CSVT_2020} proposed to set the threshold by investigating the relationship between the scores and scales of pedestrians.
-Zhang \textit{et al.} \cite{Zhang_LED_ICIP_2018} designed an accurate loc-quality estimation module to refine the classification scores.
-Yang \textit{et al.} \cite{Yang_KF_ACCESS_2019} developed a Kalman filter-based convolutional neural network to remove some false positives for pedestrian detection in videos.
+Liu \textit{et al.} \cite{Liu_AdaptiveNMS_CVPR_2019} applied a dynamic suppression threshold based on the target density.
+Yang \textit{et al.} \cite{Yang_SGNMS_arXiv_2019} developed bounding-box-level Semantics-Geometry Embedding (SGE) to distinguish two heavily-overlapping boxes.
+Huang \textit{et al.} \cite{Huang_PBM_CVPR_2020} proposed R$^2$NMS that uses the IoU between visible regions to determine whether or not two full-body boxes overlap.
+Stewart \textit{et al.} \cite{Stewart_EEP_CVPR_2016} built an end-to-end network to directly predict the objects without post-processing.
+Wang \textit{et al.} \cite{Wang_S3D_CSVT_2020} proposed to set the confidence threshold by investigating the relationship between the scores and scales of pedestrians.
+Zhang \textit{et al.} \cite{Zhang_LED_ICIP_2018} designed an accurate localization-quality estimation module to refine classification scores.
+Yang \textit{et al.} \cite{Yang_KF_ACCESS_2019} developed a Kalman filter-based convolutional network to remove some false positives for pedestrian detection in videos.

 \textbf{Multi-task methods} Some methods utilize semantic information to aid pedestrian detection.
 Mao \textit{et al.} \cite{Mao_HyperLearner_CVPR_2017} investigated the impact of aggregating additional features (\textit{e.g.,} segmentation, heatmap, disparity, and optical flow) for pedestrian detection by using a multi-task learning network.
-Wang \textit{et al.} \cite{Wang_DLSM_TCSVT_2019} propose joint semantic segmentation and pedestrian detection to make it easier to distinguish the background and foreground.
-Kishore \textit{et al.} \cite{Kishore_ClueNet_BMVC_2019} and Zhao \textit{et al.} \cite{Zhao_HPR_TIP_2019} proposed to join occluded pedestrian detection and pose estimation in the cascaded structure.
-Han \textit{et al.} \cite{Han_QGPR_CVPR_2019} proposed to join pedestrian detection and person search in a joint network architecture.
+Wang \textit{et al.} \cite{Wang_DLSM_TCSVT_2019} proposed joint semantic segmentation and pedestrian detection to better distinguish the background and foreground.
+Kishore \textit{et al.} \cite{Kishore_ClueNet_BMVC_2019} and Zhao \textit{et al.} \cite{Zhao_HPR_TIP_2019} proposed to join occluded pedestrian detection and pose estimation in cascade structure.
+Han \textit{et al.} \cite{Han_QGPR_CVPR_2019} proposed to join pedestrian detection and person search.